 23. Proper Maintenance: Any structure or fill authorized by this RGP shall be maintained; including maintenance to ensure public safety, unless it is later determined that the structure is further contributing to other adverse conditions to private or public property.
-In such situations, corrective measures will be taken to rectify these adverse conditions, including removal and/or redesign of the original emergency corrective action, or appropriate mitigation as determined through coordination with the permittee and the appropriate Federal and State agencies.
+In such situations, corrective measures will be taken to rectify these adverse conditions, including removal and/or redesign of the original emergency corrective action, or appropriate mitigation as determined through coordination with the permittee and the appropriate Federal, State, Tribal, or local agency.

-24. Removal of Temporary Fills: Temporary fills shall be removed in their entirety and the affected areas returned to pre-existing elevations and revegetated, as necessary, with appropriate vegetation common to the area.
+24. Removal of Temporary Fills: Temporary fills shall be removed in their entirety and the affected areas returned to pre-existing elevations and contours.
+The affected area shall be revegetated, as necessary, with appropriate vegetation common to the area.

-25. Removal of Vegetation: Rooted vegetation removal must be authorized in advance by the Corps and shall be limited to that which is necessary to allow passage of expected high flows through a structure's inlet.
+25. Removal of Vegetation: Rooted vegetation removal must be authorized in advance by the Corps and shall be limited to that which is necessary to allow passage of expected high flows through a structure's inlet or outlet.